Agni Yoga: The World Organisation of Culture of Health

 It is from these positions that WOCH approaches the solution of problems related to health.
 As the holy scripture of Agni Yoga says, physicians can be true helpers of humanity in the ascent of the spirit.
 The intellect of a physician must be reinforced by his heart.
 The physician must be a psychologist, and he must not ignore the wondrous psychic energy.

 Professors Verhorubova and Lobanova from Tomsk State Pedagogical University argued (2012) that, in accordance with the concept of the culture of health, proposed by Skumin, culture – spiritual, mental, and physical – determines the status of human health.
 And health – spiritual, mental, physical – is a prerequisite for achieving a higher level of culture.
+The culture of heath is an integral sphere of knowledge that develops and solves theoretical and practical tasks of harmonious development of people’s spiritual, mental, and physical strength, health improvement of biosocial environment that provides a higher life creative level on this basis (by Skumin and Bobina, 1994).

 The World Organisation of Culture of Health, in order to promote international relations, has established a link with the International Buddhist Meditation Centre.
 The anthem of WOCH (To Health via Culture) consists of four stanzas.
 The capital letters each of the four stanzas form the word Agni.
 Another anthem by Skumin is termed "Urusvati".
 Helena Roerich is known as the Tara Urusvati in Agni Yoga and Roerichism.
 This anthem begins with the phrase, "The fire of the heart ignites Urusvati, she teaches the spirit take-off on the wings of the grace".
 Six more hymns have the names: "Heart", "Shambhala", "Morya", "Ur", "Agni", and "Sun".

 The Russian Orthodox Church criticises Agni Yoga as New Age:

 The WOCH has its own publishing house ("To Health via Culture"), which has the right to publish the books with the International Standard Book Number (ISBN).
 The Journal of the World Organisation of Culture of Health (″World Health Culture Organization″) is based in Novocheboksarsk.
 The journal has received the International Standard Serial Number (ISSN) 0204-3440.
 The main topics of the magazine are the dissemination of ideas of culture of health, holistic medicine, Roerichism, and Agni Yoga.